Business, consulting and management jobs

 Management consultant

-Helping organisations to solve issues, create value, maximise growth and improve business performance, you'll use your business skills to provide objective advice and expertise, and highlight any specialist skills it may be lacking.
+Helping organisations solve issues, create value, maximise growth, and improve business performance, you'll use your business skills to provide objective advice and expertise and highlight any specialist skills they may be lacking.

-Business management consultancy is open to graduates from any degree discipline, but a degree that is numerical or analytical may give you an advantage.
+Business management consultancy is open to graduates from any discipline, but a numerical or analytical degree may give you an advantage.

 Read more about the responsibilities of a management consultant.